 You’ll never believe how we met Michelle.
 On a mission to write about Ulverstone and Gunns Plains, we were travelling from our accommodation at Ulverstone River Retreat to Wings Wildlife Park.
 We stopped at one stage to take a photo of the gorgeous country-side, and Michelle happened to notice our car.
-Being the friendly soul she is, she came over for a chat.
-She was familiar with our Facebook page and was quick enough to connect the sign-writing on the car with the website.
+Being a friendly soul, she came over for a chat.

 Anyway, the short version.
 We struck up a conversation, and realised Michelle was a great advocate for Tasmania.
 Meeting locals in their own environment is another one of those holiday experiences that visitors love about the Apple Isle.
 As do local people like us!
 When we realised Michelle was also a writer, we just had to offer her a place on the team.
 And thankfully, she has accepted.
 Now we can all look forward to reading her articles, while we honour our commitment to include stories from the whole state.

 So would you like to know a little history about Michelle Kneipp Pegler?
 Her first assignment was to write about herself.

 I was born and bred in Brisbane Queensland.
 I fell in love with Tasmania in the late 1970s when I was lucky enough to spend twelve months living in beautiful Stanley while Dad had a stint working in Smithton.
 I was instantly attracted to the Tasmanian climate and beautiful scenery, which was so different to Queensland.
 After a year we headed back to Queensland and I worked in an office for a while before I married John, who was from a sheep and cattle property in the Quilpie area of far western Queensland.